 Often people point to OpenFlow as being synonymous with software-defined networking, but it is only a single element in the overall SDN architecture.
 OpenFlow is an open standard for a communications protocol that enables the control plane to interact with the forwarding plane.
 It must be noted that OpenFlow is not the only protocol available or in development for SDN.

-Offering a centralized, programmable network that can dynamically provision so as to address the changing needs of businesses, software-define networking also provides the following benefits:
+SDN offers a centralized, programmable network that can dynamically provision so as to address the changing needs of businesses.
+It also provides the following technical and business benefits:

-- Directly Programable: Network directly programmable because the control functions are decoupled from forwarding functions.which enable the network to be programmatically configured by proprietary or open source automation tools, including OpenStack, Puppet, and Chef.
+- Directly Programmable: SDN network policy is directly programmable because the control functions are decoupled from forwarding functions, which enables the network to be programmatically configured by proprietary or open source automation tools, including OpenStack, Puppet, and Chef.

-- Centralized Management: Network intelligence is logically centralized in SDN controller software that maintains a global view of the network, which appears to applications and policy engines as a single, logical switch.
+- Centralized Management: Network intelligence is logically centralized in an SDN controller software that maintains a global view of the network, which appears to applications and SDN network policy engines as a single, logical switch.

 - Enable Innovation: SDN enables organizations to create new types of applications, services, and business models that can offer new revenue streams and more value from the network.